elixir-grpc/grpc-reflection/README.md

    |   `version`   | Either `:v1` or `:v1alpha`, depending on intended client support.       |
    |  `services`   | This is a list of GRPC services that should be included for reflection. |

+   > [!NOTE]
+   > Multiple services are combined into a single reflection state.
+If fully-qualified symbol names collide for different payloads in those different services, one of the symbols could be overwritten by the other.
+The Builder tries to detect this and raise on collision

 1. Add the reflection supervisor to your supervision tree to host the cached reflection state

    ```elixir